bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     1. :fontawesome-solid-laptop-code: :fontawesome-solid-users: This function provides a convenient Pythonic way to generate the Q-Chem order of Cartesian functions in a shell.
     2. :fontawesome-solid-users: Each item in this list specifies the angular order information for all shells on one atom in the molecule.</br></br>:fontawesome-solid-laptop-code: The [`PyBasisAngularOrder`](https://qsym2.dev/api/qsym2/bindings/python/integrals/struct.PyBasisAngularOrder.html) class is a Python-exposed Rust structure for marshalling basis angular order information between Python and Rust.
 This is subsequently converted to the pure Rust structure [`BasisAngularOrder`](https://qsym2.dev/api/qsym2/basis/ao/struct.BasisAngularOrder.html).
 Under the hood, the initialiser of this class takes in a list of tuples, each of which provides information for one basis atom.
 The API documentation for [`PyBasisAngularOrder`](https://qsym2.dev/api/qsym2/bindings/python/integrals/struct.PyBasisAngularOrder.html) can be consulted for further information.
     3. :fontawesome-solid-users: The first element of this tuple specifies the name of an atom in the order that it appears in the basis set.
     4. :fontawesome-solid-users: The second element of this tuple gives the ordered shells associated with this atom.
-Each item in this list is a tuple specifying the angular momentum information of one shell centred on the prevailing atom and has the form `(angmom, cart, order)` where:
+Each item in this list is a tuple specifying the angular momentum information of one shell centred on the prevailing atom and has the form `(angmom, shell_type, order | (order, even))` where:
-        - `angmom` is a symbol such as `"S"` or `"P"` for the angular momentum of the shell,
+        - `angmom` is an integer indicating the rank of the shell: for a pure shell, this is the angular momentum $l$; for a Cartesian shell, this is the sum of the Cartesian powers $n_x + n_y + n_z$; and for a spinor shell, this is $2j$ and must be odd,
-        - `cart` is a boolean indicating if the functions in the shell are Cartesian (`True`) or pure / solid harmonics (`False`), and
+        - `shell_type` is an enum indicating the type of the shell where the possible options are
+            - `ShellType.Pure`: pure shell type,
+            - `ShellType.Cartesian`: Cartesian shell type,
+            - `ShellType.Spinor`: spinor shell type,
         - `order` specifies how the functions in the shell are ordered:
-            - if `cart` is `True`, `order` can be `None` for lexicographic order, or a list of tuples `(n_x, n_y, n_z)` specifying a custom order for the Cartesian functions where `n_x`, `n_y`, and `n_z` are the $x$-, $y$-, and $z$-exponents for a Cartesian component $x^{n_x} y^{n_y} z^{n_z}$;
+            - for a Cartesian shell, `order` can be `None` for lexicographic order, or a list of tuples `(n_x, n_y, n_z)` specifying a custom order for the Cartesian functions where `n_x`, `n_y`, and `n_z` are the $x$-, $y$-, and $z$-exponents for a Cartesian component $x^{n_x} y^{n_y} z^{n_z}$;
-            - if `cart` is `False`, `order` can be `True` for increasing-$m_l$ order, `False` for decreasing-$m_l$ order, or a list of $m_l$ values for custom order.
+            - for a pure shell, `order` can be `True` for increasing-$m_l$ order, `False` for decreasing-$m_l$ order, or a list of $m_l$ values for custom order;
+            - for a spinor shell, `order` can be `True` for increasing-$m_j$ order, `False` for decreasing-$m_j$ order, or a list of $2m_j$ values for custom order, and
+        - `even` is a boolean indicating whether the pure or spinor shell is even with respect to spatial inversion.
+        </li> Note that for Cartesian shells, only `order` can be specified, whereas for pure or spinor shells, both `(order, even)` must be specified.<br><br>
         </li>:fontawesome-solid-laptop-code: Under the hood, this is handled by [`PyShellOrder`](https://qsym2.dev/api/qsym2/bindings/python/integrals/enum.PyShellOrder.html) which is a Python-exposed enumerated type to manage shell order information.
-    5. :fontawesome-solid-users: This example specifies a spherical $S$-shell in which functions are arranged in increasing-$m_l$ order.
+    5. :fontawesome-solid-users: This example specifies a spherical *gerade* $S$-shell in which functions are arranged in increasing-$m_l$ order.
-    6. :fontawesome-solid-users: This example specifies a spherical $P$-shell in which functions are arranged in decreasing-$m_l$ order.
+    6. :fontawesome-solid-users: This example specifies a spherical *ungerade* $P$-shell in which functions are arranged in decreasing-$m_l$ order.
-    7. :fontawesome-solid-users: This example specifies a spherical $F$-shell in which functions are arranged in a custom $m_l$ order: $0, +1, -1, +2, -2, +3, -3$.
+    7. :fontawesome-solid-users: This example specifies a spherical *ungerade* $F$-shell in which functions are arranged in a custom $m_l$ order: $0, +1, -1, +2, -2, +3, -3$.
-    8. :fontawesome-solid-users: This example specifies a Cartesian $P$-shell in which functions are arranged in lexicographic order.
+    8. :fontawesome-solid-users: This example specifies a Cartesian *ungerade* $P$-shell in which functions are arranged in lexicographic order.
-    9. :fontawesome-solid-users: This example specifies a Cartesian $F$-shell in which functions are arranged in Q-Chem order.
+    9. :fontawesome-solid-users: This example specifies a Cartesian *ungerade* $F$-shell in which functions are arranged in Q-Chem order.
-    10. :fontawesome-solid-users: This example specifies a Cartesian $D$-shell in which functions are arranged in a custom order: $x^2, y^2, z^2, xy, xz, yz$.
+    10. :fontawesome-solid-users: This example specifies a Cartesian *gerade* $D$-shell in which functions are arranged in a custom order: $x^2, y^2, z^2, xy, xz, yz$.
+    11. :fontawesome-solid-users: This example specifies a spinor *gerade* shell with $j = 1/2$ in which functions are arranged in decreasing-$m_j$ order.
+    12. :fontawesome-solid-users: This example specifies a spinor *ungerade* shell with $j = 3/2$ in which functions are arranged in increasing-$m_j$ order.
+    13. :fontawesome-solid-users: This example specifies a spherical *gerade* shell with $j = 5/2$ in which functions are arranged in a custom $2m_j$ order: $+1, -1, +3, -3, +5, -5$.

 ## Thresholds